aqandrew/dawneraq.github.io/_posts/2017-5-19-capitaloto.com.md

 - Given that the majority of the site's users are on the older side, and therefore may need accessibility accommodations, I would've gone through the front-end and made sure that the site's content was compatible with screen readers.
 - Better yet, I would've done some user testing at each design stage, especially with not-so-computer-literate people.
+- Looking back three years later, I've noticed that CapitalOto.com hasn't changed at all.
+No announcements, no different doctors listed, nothing.
+This is likely due to the fact that despite writing the README as clearly and concisely as I could, installing and picking up a static site generator like Jekyll from scratch is hard.
+I chose that tool because I was already familiar with it after building my GitHub Pages homepage.
+And I rationalized that choice by assuming CapitalOto was always going to have a tech-savvy RPI student in a part-time IT role.
+Perhaps a more user-friendly technology like Squarespace would've helped ease the site handoff.

 You can see CapitalOto.com for yourself [here](https://capitaloto.com) and the source code [here](https://github.com/dawneraq/capitaloto).